-Currently, our simulator is not capable of correctly replaying asynchronous MPI point-topoint communication, as information on communication requests is not yet properly recorded in the trace data.
+Currently, our simulator is not capable of correctly replaying non-blocking MPI point-to-point communication, as information on communication requests is not yet properly recorded in the trace data.
 Likewise, the non-determinism expressed in wildcard receives using MPI_ANY_SOURCE and/or MPI_ANY_TAG is not retained.
 Instead, the replay uses source and tag information identified during trace acquisition, thus, restricting the order in which messages are received during the simulation to the order previously observed.
 However, the required information can in principle be recorded in event traces to correctly model these two aspects.
 An appropriate extension of the event model is currently being pursued.

-Furthermore, MPI collective operations transferring a different amount of data per process, such as MPI_Gatherv() or MPI_Alltoallv(), can only be approximated using their less specific counterparts, as only the aggregate amount of data sent and received is currently recorded for these routines.
-The additional space requirement of storing data sizes broken down by source or destination process would have to be weighed against expected accuracy benefits.
-Also, our current approach is oblivious of data types, which may misrepresent the computational overhead associated with reduction operations.
-Especially processing and transferring user-defined data types would be hard - and in some instances even impossible - to simulate exactly.
+MPI collective operations transferring a different amount of data per process such as MPI Gatherv(), can only be approximated using their less specific counterparts, as space requirements only allow us to record the aggregate amount of data sent and received for these routines.
+Also, our current approach is oblivious of MPI data types, which may misrepresent the computational overhead associated with reduction operations.
+Moreover, due to large variations in file system performance usually observed, we found replaying file I/O to offer little predictive value.
+Instead, file I/O is treated in the same manner as computation intervals are, that is, it is simulated using the busy wait function.

-Moreover, file I/O is currently not distinguished as such and treated in the same manner as computation intervals are, that is, it is simulated using the busy wait function.
-Although in theory it would be feasible to replay this as well by tracing the type of file operation and the amount of data read or written, the large variations in I/O performance usually observed (e.g., in response to the overall load of the file system) render this option an uncertain alternative.
 Finally, we are aware that just spinning during computation intervals ignores potential interactions between processes through the memory subsystem.
 By shifting the relative time at which concurrent memory accesses of processes co-located on the same SMP node take place, the overall memory bandwidth requirements may change.
-Please note, however, that most of these issues reach far beyond the fidelity of analytical approaches our method can be compared to.
+It should be noted, however, that most of these issues reach far beyond the fidelity of analytical approaches our method can be compared to.